shubham1971/Laravel-Crud/README.md

 2.In your terminal composer install

+3.npm install

+4.php artisan key:generate(if required)

-3.Rename or copy .env.example file to .env
+5.Rename or copy .env.example file to .env

-4.Set your database credentials in your .env file
+6.Set your database credentials in your .env file

-5.Import db file(database/test_db.sql) into your database (mysql,sql)
+7.Import db file(database/test_db.sql) into your database (mysql,sql)

-6.Visit localhost/(project_folder_name) in your browser after running xampp.
+8. Visit web url and type-> localhost/(project_folder_name) in your browser after running xampp.

 # Screenshots :